Mesothelioma Support

 Mesothelioma Anxiety

-Depression is common after a diagnosis and so is anxiety.
+Depression is common after a diagnosis, and so is anxiety.
 Feelings of anxiety, fear, and stress while coping with cancer are normal.
-Severe anxiety and worry, constantly being on edge, irritable, and angry, and persistent physical symptoms like tense muscles and trembling are not.
+Severe anxiety and worry, constantly being on edge, irritability, anger, and persistent physical symptoms like tense muscles and trembling are not.

 You may even develop panic attacks.
 Panic attacks cause: